Sagarsgsg/Sagar-daily-task-linux/README.md

 			logmessages will generated, if any functionality is not working the logfile is not updated. latest logs are added in the last postion bottom.

-			Note:- Tester will say im getting issue in application can u check log files... to devloper. so devloper need to check logfiles latest logs are added in the bottom.
+Note:- Tester will say im getting issue in application can u check log files... to devloper. so devloper need to check logfiles
+					latest logs are added in the bottom.
 To read latest log files we use tail command.

 wc-->word count command

 	-used to check hw many lines, words, characters are available in the file.
 	:wc data.log
 	70  372 2707 data.log

-grep(global regular expression print)(ctl+f in windows)-->It is used to find a data/word in the file.
+grep(global regular expression print)(ctl+f in windows)

+-->It is used to find a data/word in the file.

 -->grep cmd will process the text line by line it print the line which is matched with given pattern.

 ---> if i want to print the line which contaian "the"

-		-->vi sagu.txt
+	--->vi sagu.txt
 		logmessages will generated, if
 		any functionality is not working
 		the logfile is not updated. latest
 		logs are added in the last postion bottom.

 		:grep "the" sagu.txt
 		o/p:-
 		the logfile is not updated. latest
 		logs are added in the last postion bottom.

 	---> if i want to print the line which contaian "THE"

 		:grep -i "THE" sagu.txt      # To ignore case sensitive we use -i in grep command# o/p:-
 		the logfile is not updated. latest
 		logs are added in the last postion bottom.

 	---> if i want to print the line which contaian occure "NullPointerException" in sagu.txt :grep -i "NullPointerException" sagu.txt

         ---> if i want to print the line which contaian occure "NullPointerException" in all the files in the present working directory.
 		:grep -i "NullPointerException" *

 	---> if i want to print the line which contaian occure "NullPointerException" in all the files in the sub directorys also.
 		:grep -R "NullPointerException"
---->If i want to install grep using below command.
-	sudo yum install grep
+       --->If i want to install grep using below command. sudo yum install grep

   ---->To display subdirectory content using below command.

 	:ls -lR